ppy/osu-wiki/wiki/Tournaments/CC/6/en.md

 ## Ruleset

-- CorgiCup VI is a 32 player, 1v1, Double Elimination tournament, with Score V2 as the scoring system used.
+- CorgiCup VI is a 32 player, 1v1, Double Elimination tournament, with ScoreV2 as the scoring system used.
 - In order to participate, you must have the "Subscriber" or the "Friend" role on Doomsday's Discord.
 - The Top 4 from last CorgiCup (![][flag_GB] [Karthy](https://osu.ppy.sh/users/4196808), ![][flag_NO] [-GN](https://osu.ppy.sh/users/895581), ![][flag_GB] [-Roxas](https://osu.ppy.sh/users/1986262) and ![][flag_GB] [OPJames](https://osu.ppy.sh/users/4117142)) all have automatic qualifications into the Round of 32 should they accept their invitation.
 - Should more than 28 people sign up for the tournament, qualifiers will take place.